Quantum Computing and Preconditioners for Hydrological Linear Systems: Results

-The HHL algorithm is just one example of a burgeoning class of quantum linear system solvers for both near- and far-term quantum computers.
+Since the introduction of the HHL algorithm, many more QLS algorithms have been introduced, including improvements to HHL~\cite{childs2017quantum,ambainis2010variable}, adiabatic approaches~\cite{subasi2019quantum,costa2021optimal}, and variational algorithms implementable on near-term quantum computers~\cite{huang2019near,bravo2019variational}.
 A feature common to all of these quantum approaches is a scaling with $\kappa$ that is linear at best, as compared to the $O(\sqrt{\kappa})$ scaling of the best classical approaches.
 A common technique in classical analysis is to further reduce $\kappa$ by using a preconditioner.
 This technique relies on finding a matrix $M$ such that $\kappa(MA) \ll \kappa(A)$.
 One then finds the $x$ satisfying $MAx = Mb$.
 The matrix $M$ is generally dependent on the specific matrix $A$, and different preconditioning approaches have been developed for different contexts.

 Despite the significant interest and activity in QLS algorithms, relatively little work has been done to develop application-specific preconditioning algorithms.
+It is important to emphasize that in this work we only consider preconditioning algorithms which are implementable on a quantum computer, as opposed to any sort of hybrid classical-quantum preconditioning method.
+While we do not rule out the possibility of such an approach, the extreme memory requirements of full-scale subsurface flow problems (as described above) suggests that calculating the preconditioned matrix classically would be intractable.
 There are currently three general purpose quantum preconditioning algorithms in the literature: the circulant method~\cite{shao2021quantum}, the sparse approximate inverse method~\cite{clader2013preconditioned}, and the fast-inverse method~\cite{tong2021fast}.
 These algorithms are described in detail in Sec.~\ref{sec:methods}, here we give only the salient points.

 The circulant method is a one-size-fits-all approach, that is, the only input is a matrix $A$ and the output is a preconditioner $M$.
 With SPAI one gives a sparsity pattern for the preconditioner $M$, and several techniques have been developed for determining good sparsity patterns for fracture systems~\cite{labutin2013algorithm}.
 The fast-inverse method is designed for systems of the form $A+B$, where $A^{-1}$ can be easily calculated.
 One then uses $A^{-1}$ as the preconditioner.
 As discussed in Sec.~\ref{sec:methods}, fracture systems can be decomposed into $\Delta + A_F$, where the Laplacian $\Delta$ describes the system in the absence of fractures, and $A_F$ is the contribution of the fractures.
 Because the singular value decomposition of the Laplacian is known~\cite{demmel1997applied}, $\Delta^{-1}$ can be efficiently calculated and used as a preconditioner.